erose1337/beautiful-jekyll/_posts/2018-01-16-permutation-aead-scheme.md

 For post #2, I will be talking about a permutation based authenticated encryption with associated data (AEAD) scheme.
 This is mostly an excuse to practice including images into my posts.

+Standard disclaimer: This is not a formal research paper and should not be held to standards of rigorous unconditional correctness.

 The motivation
 ----
 AEAD schemes are a trendy topic due to a few reasons: